rogerhu/compsci_guides/Swim-in-Rising-Water.md

             return ans

-        def _isValid(self, r, c, N, visited):
+        // helper function to check for each of the valid neighbors (in 4 directions) and not visited, mark this node as visited def _isValid(self, r, c, N, visited):
             return r >= 0 and r < N and c >= 0 and c < N and not visited[r][c]
 ```